 Severe Weather Description Picture Hurricane a big storm that forms over the ocean, 5 to 15 degrees latitude north or south of the Equator; also known as a tropical cyclone; temperature must be 80° F or warmer in order for a hurricane to form; winds from a hurricane range from 75 mph to 200 mph; last for more than a week; move 10-20 mph; hurricanes are named by the World Meteorological Organization; if a hurricane does significant damage/ is historical, its name is retired.
-Fige of the Storm Tornado a mobile, destructive vortex of violently rotating winds having the appearance of a funnel-shaped cloud; form from thunderstorms when the warm, moist air from the Gulf of Mexico combines with the cool, dry air from Canada; wind speeds can reach 300mph; area of rotation is between 2 and 6 miles wide; common in the Great Plains (USA); "funnel;" is the air spiraling away from the thunderstorm, when it reaches the ground, it is called a tornado The provided sectors of the sectors Tropical Storm a localized, very intense low-pressure wind system, forming over tropical oceans and with between 39 mph and 73 mph; step down from a hurricane.
-Inage by NASA on Wikimedia Commons
+Image by Jeff Schmaler on Wikimedia Commons Eyee of the Storm Tornado a mobile, destructive vortex of violently rotating winds having the appearance of a funnel-shaped cloud; form from thunderstorms when the warm, moist air from the Gulf of Mexico combines with the cool, dry air from Canada; wind speeds can reach 300mph; area of rotation is between 2 and 6 miles wide; common in the Great Plains (USA); "funnel;" is the air spiraling away from the thunderstorm, when it reaches the ground, it is called a tornado Image by Daphne Zaras on Wikimedia Commons Tropical Storm a localized, very intense low-pressure wind system, forming over tropical oceans and with between 39 mph and 73 mph; step down from a hurricane.
+Image by NASA on Wikimedia Commons

-Severe Weather Description Picture Typhoon a tropical storm in the region of the Indian or western Pacific oceans (near Hawaii and Asia/Southeast Asia); form during the late summer; wind speeds can be anywhere between 74 mph and 110 mph With the second secon Tsunami a long high sea wave caused by an earthquake, submarine (underwater) landslide, or other disturbance, such as a volcanic eruption; very common in the Pacific Ocean because of the active submarine earthquake zones; two tsunamis occur per year; in 15,000 feet of water, a tsunami travels at a speed of 475 mph; in 100 feet of water, the speed drops to 40 mph; out at sea, tsunamis rarely go above 3 feet, as they approach shore, the height increases and they can be over 10 feet; when a tsunami hits land, it looks like a giant wave; tsunamis last anywhere between 5 and 60 minutes <image/> <image/> Blizzard a severe snowstorm with high winds and low visibility; in order for a blizzard to form, there needs to be: moisture, cool air at the surface, and a lift-where warm air rises above the cold; a Nor'easter is similar to a blizzard, but occurs in the eastern part of the United States; named for the type of wind that occurs during this storm; the storm travels up the Gulf Stream-warm waters off the Atlantic Coast.
-Image: bit
+Severe Weather Description Picture Typhoon a tropical storm in the region of the Indian or western Pacific oceans (near Hawaii and Asia/Southeast Asia); form during the late summer; wind speeds can be anywhere between 74 mph and 110 mph Tsunami a long high sea wave caused by an earthquake, submarine (underwater) landslide, or other disturbance, such as a volcanic eruption; very common in the Pacific Ocean because of the active submarine earthquake zones; two tsunamis occur per year; in 15,000 feet of water, a tsunami travels at a speed of 475 mph; in 100 feet of water, the speed drops to 40 mph; out at sea, tsunamis rarely go above 3 feet, as they approach shore, the height increases and they can be over 10 feet; when a tsunami hits land, it looks like a giant wave; tsunamis last anywhere between 5 and 60 minutes Blizzard a severe snowstorm with high winds and low visibility; in order for a blizzard to form, there needs to be: moisture, cool air at the surface, and a lift-where warm air rises above the cold; a Nor'easter is similar to a blizzard, but occurs in the eastern part of the United States; named for the type of wind that occurs during this storm; the storm travels up the Gulf Stream-warm waters off the Atlantic Coast.
+Image by Department of Transportation on Wikimedia Commons